 Approximately eight years of relevant experience, with a strong foundation in internal audit execution

-Five or more years of large-bank internal audit experience, including significant coverage of credit risk–related audit areas
+Five or more years of large-bank internal audit experience, including significant coverage of credit risk–related audit areas, such as:

 Strong understanding of banking regulations, safety‑and‑soundness expectations, and regulatory trends affecting credit risk management